force-h2020/force-bdss/doc/source/plugin_development.rst

         of its subclasses.
         """

+Note that this method doesn't exist in ``force_bdss.api.BaseExtensionPlugin`` and there is no need to override it, unless you want to provide custom data views.

 Make sure to import the module containing the data view class from inside ``get_data_views``: this ensures that running BDSS without a GUI application doesn't import the graphical stack.
 For instance::